-• Restraint, isolation, or other forms of reasonable force may be used to prevent or minimize imminent bodily harm to self or others, or if de-escalation or other positive behavioral interventions fail or are inappropriate, to protect district property, where there is an "imminent likelihood of such serious harm" occurring, as defined above.
+- Restraint, isolation, or other forms of reasonable force may be used to prevent or minimize imminent bodily harm to self or others, or if de-escalation or other positive behavioral interventions fail or are inappropriate, to protect district property, where there is an "imminent likelihood of such serious harm" occurring, as defined above. - Restraint, isolation, or other forms of reasonable physical force may be used when a student has caused a substantial loss or damage to the property of others, and the student's behavior poses a substantial risk that such property damage will be inflicted. - Restraint devices may be used as needed to obtain possession of a known or reasonably-suspected weapon or other dangerous object on a person or within the control of a person. - An IEP or plan developed under Section 504 of the Rehabilitation Act of 1973 must include procedures for notification of a parent or guardian regarding the use of restraint or isolation under RCW 28A.600.485.
+The IEP or Section 504 plan must not include the use of restraint or isolation as a planned behavior intervention unless a student's individual needs require more specific advanced education planning and the student's parent or guardian agrees.
+Nothing in these procedures is intended to limit the provision of a free appropriate public education (FAPE) under Part B of the Individuals with Disabilities Act (IDEA) or Section 504 of the Rehabilitation Act of 1973. - If a student is receiving special education services through placement in an authorized entity under RCW 28A.155.060, the student's IEP must also specify any additional procedures required to ensure the authorized entity fully complies with state law governing the use of restraint and isolation. - Restraint, isolation, or other forms of reasonable physical force will not be used as a form of discipline or punishment. - Restraint, isolation, or other forms of reasonable physical force will not be used as an initial response to destruction of property, school disruption, refusal of the student to

-- Restraint, isolation, or other forms of reasonable physical force are permitted only when reasonably necessary to control spontaneous student behavior that poses an imminent likelihood of serious harm. - •• Restraint, isolation, or other forms of reasonable physical force should be avoided as an intervention if the school employee, school resource officer, or school security officer knows that the may be used when a student has a health condition or physical problem and the condition or problem would be exacerbated by the use of such techniques. caused a substantial loss or damage to the property of others, and the student's behavior poses a substantial risk that such property damage will be inflicted. - Consistent with the provisions of Chapter 392-172A WAC, nothing in this procedure precludes Restraint devices may be used as needed to obtain possession of a known or reasonably-suspected weapon or other dangerous object on a person or within the control of a person. - An IEP or plan developed under Section 504 of the Rehabilitation Act of 1973 must include procedures for notification of a parent or guardian regarding the use of restraint or isolation as part of a under RCW 28A.600.485.
-The IEP or Section 504 plan must not include the use of restraint or isolation as a planned behavior intervention plan in an individualized education program (IEP) or a Section 504 plan, provided that the student requires unless a student's individual needs require more specific advanced educationaleducation planning and the student's parent/or guardian agrees to the use of .
-Nothing in these techniques in writing. procedures is intended to limit the provision of a free appropriate public education (FAPE) under Part B of the Individuals with Disabilities Act (IDEA) or Section 504 of the Rehabilitation Act of 1973. - If a student is receiving special education services through placement in an authorized entity under RCW 28A.155.060, the student's IEP must also specify any additional procedures required to ensure the authorized entity fully complies with state law governing the use of restraint and isolation. - Restraint, isolation, or other forms of reasonable physical force will not be used as a form of discipline or punishment. - Restraint, isolation, or other forms of reasonable physical force will not be used as an initial response to destruction of property, school disruption, refusal of the student to comply with school rules or a staff directive; or a verbal threat that does not constitute ana threat of imminent likelihood of serious harm. bodily injury, unless other forms of de-escalation and positive behavioral interventions fail or are inappropriate. - Restraint, isolation, or other forms of reasonable physical force mustshould not be continued if used as an intervention if the school employee, school resource officer or school security officer knows that the student has a health condition or physical problem and the condition or problem would be exacerbated by the use of such techniques.
+- comply with school rules or a staff directive; or a verbal threat that does not constitute a threat of imminent bodily injury, unless other forms of de-escalation and positive behavioral interventions fail or are inappropriate. - Restraint, isolation, or other forms of reasonable physical force should not be used as an intervention if the school employee, school resource officer or school security officer knows that the student has a health condition or physical problem and the condition or problem would be exacerbated by the use of such techniques.